Diagram View

 documentation or by

-executing the command VS Code: Forward a Port
+executing the command VS Code: Forward a Port in the VS Code command palette.

 The port you will need to forward will be specified in the